edvaldolaraujo/ML101/README.md

 # ml101
-Basic material to start ML tasks
+Basic material to get start with ML tasks

 ## objective
-Provide a basic content to inderstand and execute ML tasks
+Provide a basic content to inderstand and execute few ML tasks